 If you or a loved one has been injured in a motorcycle accident, it is vital that you seek the counsel of an experienced Los Angeles motorcycle accident attorney.
 Insurance companies often push low-ball settlement offers in the aftermath of a crash, using pressure tactics on accident victims who may not be fully aware of their legal rights.
 A seasoned attorney can help get you the best possible deal and preserve your right to go to court if needed.

-At Banafshe Law Firm, our Los Angeles motorcycle accident lawyers understand the pain, stress and confusion that can come with being involved in a crash.
-We also know how insurance companies often approach these situations and what judges and juries regularly look for in these cases.
+At Banafshe Law Firm, your Los Angeles motorcycle accident attorney understands the pain, stress and confusion that can come with being involved in a crash.
+Our lawyers also know how insurance companies often approach these situations and what judges and juries regularly look for in these cases.
 We have had significant success in the courtroom and at the negotiating table for the people that we represent.